Although a difficult challenge is always welcome for the brave-hearted, most of us want to live our day-to-day as smooth as possible.

 What is Customer Effort Score?

-Customer Effort Score (CES) is a What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… survey metric used to measure how much effort a customer has to make to resolve requests and goals with a product or service.
+Customer Effort Score (CES) is a customer experience survey metric used to measure how much effort a customer has to make to resolve requests and goals with a product or service.
 A CES survey asks customers to rank the product’s or service’s ease of use ranging from “Very Difficult” to “Very Easy.”
 CES surveys help businesses evaluate the level of effort customers need to put into a certain interaction, such as making a purchase, resolving a support issue, or completing a transaction.

 The primary objective of measuring CES is to track customer satisfaction and experience.
 Measuring the ease of an experience is closely related to customer loyalty.
 Companies can gather insights from customer effort scores, resolve issues, and so boost loyalty rates.